Peripli/specification/api.md

 ## Mitigating Orphans

-Service Manager MUST also handle properly the orphan mitigation process as described in the [orphan's section](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphans) of the OSB spec.
+Service Manager MUST also handle the orphan mitigation process as described in the [Orphan Mitigation section](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphan-mitigation) of the OSB spec for Service Instances and Binding that have been created by the Service Manager.
 How this is done is an implementation detail.

-One possible way would be for the `state` of service instances to include an `OrphanMitigation` `cause` that contains a details whether orphan mitigation is required or not.
-When orphan mitigation is required, the relevant process that takes actions based on the `state` MUST take the necessary steps (keep trying to delete the resource entity) to ensure orphans are mitigated correctly.
+The Service Manager MAY create an operation status when the orphan mitigation process (deletion of the Service Instance or Binding) is running.
+This allows users to track the progress and potentially failed attempts.